360ZMEM/LLMRsearcher-code/README.md

 ---

-This repository is currently under construction and the scripts are not executable.
-At present, this repository is only used to show the code framework.
-We guarantee that the code will be fully available by 2024.10.31 AOE.

 This repository contains langchain🦜️🔗 0.3 implementation code for paper [LLMs as Efficient Reward Function Searchers for Custom-Environment MORL](https://360zmem.github.io/LLMRsearcher).

 <img src="paper/llmrsearcher.png" alt="llmrsearcher" style="zoom: 33%;" />